Jared Tinklenberg: Personal life

-Tinklenberg was born on November 25, 1939 in South Dakota, the son of a Christian minister who worked for the U.S. Navy.
+Tinklenberg was born on November 25, 1939, in South Dakota, the son of a Christian minister who worked for the U.S. Navy.
 He met his wife, Mae (Van der Weerd) at the University of Iowa while he was in medical school, and they married in 1964.
-They moved to New Haven, CT for his internship, where their daughter Karla Jurvetson was born in 1966, and then to Palo Alto, where their daughter Julie Tinklenberg was born in 1968.
-Tinklenberg was also a long-time member of First Congregational Church in Palo Alto, and he enjoyed running marathons in his younger years, birdwatching more recently, and hiking with his family throughout his life.
+They moved to New Haven, CT for his internship, where their daughter Karla was born in 1966, and then to Palo Alto, where their daughter Julie was born in 1968.

+In 2017, in honor of his work at Stanford, his daughters endowed the Jared and Mae Tinklenberg Professorship Chair.
+Tinklenberg died on November 18, 2020, at age 80.